pascalcombier/comexe/doc/page-ffi-sqlite.md

 local function OpenDllAndOpenDatabase (Filename) local NewDatabase local ErrorString
-  -- Open DLL if necessary and store reference to global Sqlite if (not Sqlite) then
+  -- Initialize the DLL if necessary if (not SqliteLoaded) then
-    Sqlite, ErrorString = InitializeDll() end
+    SqliteLoaded, ErrorString = InitializeDll() end
   -- Open the database
-  if Sqlite then
+  if SqliteLoaded then
     NewDatabase, ErrorString = OpenDatabase(Filename)
   end
   -- Return values